 Touring Burgundy by barge a perfect way to savor the region’s foods, wines, and scenery—even for non-cruisers.

 My husband and I have taken offshore cruises and a river cruise and made a transatlantic crossing.
-Our interest in barging, however, was piqued not only by the novelty–but also by the opportunity to savor the regional foods and wines of Burgundy while visiting the small French towns and villages that produce them.
+Our interest in barging, however, was piqued not only by the novelty but also by the opportunity to savor Burgundy’s regional foods and wines while visiting the small French towns and villages that produce them.

-From a catalog of offerings across Europe, we selected a cruise aboard European Waterways’ 12-passenger barge, L’Impressionniste.
+We selected a cruise aboard European Waterways’ 12-passenger barge, L’Impressionniste, from a catalog of offerings across Europe.
 Our boat traveled upstream from Fleury-sur-Ouche to Escommes, on the southern portion of the Burgundy Canal.